OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/README.md

 _**A last detail**_: The servers (TCP and/or REST) do not need to run on the same machine as the NMEA-multiplexer.
 All they need is to see each other on the network.

 ## Implementations
-This directory contains _**EXAMPLES**_ of the way to have TCP servers written in Python, reading sensor data, that could be used to feed the NMEA-multiplexer.
+This directory contains _**EXAMPLES**_ of the way to have TCP and REST servers written in Python, reading sensor data, that could be used to feed the NMEA-multiplexer.
-The Python (Python3) code in this folder is usually a wrapper around the Python modules written by the sensors' provider.
+The Python (Python3) code in this folder is usually just a _**wrapper**_ around the Python modules written by the sensors' provider.
 The code provided in this folder requires those modules to be installed first (with `pip3` or similar tools).
 This will be explained.

 > _**Note**_: the sensors we talk about here are atmospheric and magnetic sensors, using I2C (or maybe SPI some day) protocol.
 > We will _not_ use GPS here.
 GPS' are read using Serial communication.
 Look into the Java code for that.
+> This can be done though.
+Reading a Serial port from Python is a no-brainer.
+Look for `NMEASerialTest.py`, in the `NMEA-Parser` module.

 ### TCP
 The Python code reads the sensor's data, and builds appropriate NMEA sentence(s) to carry them around.